logo

 PieceWork Magazine Findings Department

-Liz Gipson, Managing Editor of Handwoven magazine, wove this expandable fabric and filled it with lavender to create a little sachet.
-The sachet is held in place by the fobbie®.
+Liz Gipsonwove this expandable fabric and filled it with lavender to create a little sachet.
+The sachet is held in place by the Fobbie®.
 After the gift is unwrapped the sachet can be placed in a drawer or hung in a closet.

 Amy Clarke Moore submitted this beautiful bead embroidered poppy pin.
 She then covered a picture frame poppy with a colored paper to match her ribbon.
 The pin is held in place by the fobbie®.
 This adds a gift to the gift!